Live From EuropeSaturday, July 4

 VIDEO Primele imagini cu „cel mai rapid și puternic vehicul de serie din istoria Audi.
 Are 1001 CP și costă cât un Ferrari Audi continuă dezvoltarea modelului Nuvolari, un supercar de lux despre care compania a spus că este cel mai rapid și cel mai puternic din istoria mărcii.
 Mai multe prototipuri ale acestui autovehicul sunt testate în acest moment pe cele mai cunoscute circuite din lume, pentru ultimele setări înainte de startul producției de serie.
 Audi Nuvolari, …

-hotnews.ro · about 2 hours ago
+hotnews.ro · 19 days ago

 Live From Europe